 We have Sky broadband so I knew these calls weren’t genuine – otherwise I could have been fooled.

 Initially, I assumed it was a coincidence.

-Now I am wondering if they somehow got our number from my relative’s computer, especially as we are ex-directory, on the Telephone Preference Service and nobody calls our landline besides my father-in-law in Africa.
+Now I am wondering if they somehow got our number from my relative’s computer, especially as we are ex-directory, on the Telephone Preference Service and nobody calls our landline besides my father-in-law who lives abroad.